startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         while white <= blue:
             if nums[white] == 0:
                 nums[red], nums[white] = nums[white], nums[red]
+                # We could have never swapped blue in because we are going left to right and the blue if statement would hit first.
                 white += 1
                 red += 1
             elif nums[white] == 1: